biemond/vagrant-puppetmaster/puppet/modules/orawls/README.markdown

     $group_instances = hiera('group_instances', {})
     create_resources('wls_group',$group_instances, $default_params)

+    # this will use default as wls_setting identifier
     group_instances:
       'TestGroup':
         ensure:                 'present'
         authenticationprovider: 'DefaultAuthenticator'
         description:            'TestGroup'
         realm:                  'myrealm'
-        users:                  'testuser1,testuser2'
+        users:
+          - 'testuser1'
+          - 'testuser2'
       'SuperUsers':
         ensure:                 'present'
         authenticationprovider: 'DefaultAuthenticator'
         description:            'SuperUsers'
         realm:                  'myrealm'
+        users:
-        users:                  'testuser2'
+          - 'testuser2'

-###wls_authentication_provider
+### wls_authentication_provider

-it needs wls_setting and when domain is not provided it will use the 'default' and probably needs a reboot
+it needs wls_setting and when identifier is not provided it will use the 'default' and probably after the creation the AdminServer needs a reboot or subscribe to a restart with the wls_adminserver type

 only control_flag is a property, the rest are parameters and only used in a create action

+to provide a list of token types to create provide a "::" seperated list for attribute 'ActiveTypes'

 or use puppet resource wls_authentication_provider

+    # this will use default as wls_setting identifier
     wls_authentication_provider { 'DefaultAuthenticator':
       ensure       => 'present',
       control_flag => 'SUFFICIENT',
     }
+    wls_authentication_provider { 'DefaultIdentityAsserter':
+      ensure            => 'present',
+      providerclassname => 'weblogic.security.providers.authentication.DefaultIdentityAsserter',
+      attributes:       =>  'DigestReplayDetectionEnabled;UseDefaultUserNameMapper;DefaultUserNameMapperAttributeType;ActiveTypes',
+      attributesvalues  =>  '1;1;CN;AuthenticatedUser::X.509',
+    }
+    # this will use default as wls_setting identifier
     wls_authentication_provider { 'ldap':
       ensure            => 'present',
       control_flag      => 'SUFFICIENT',